Adamouization/Relaxation-Technique-Parallel-Computing/README.md

-# Parallel Computing Relaxation Technique in a Shared Memory Architecture
+# Relaxation Technique Parallelised using Pthreads and MPI

 ## Problem Description